basicallydan/danhough.com/busking/2018-06-09-london-bridge.md

 ## The first tip

+I started with _Breakfast at Tiffany's_ as I so often do, but it didn't get any money.
+Got a smile or two though.
+The first tip was during _New Shoes_, my second song.
+I got about £1.50 from two people.

 {% include _figure.html src="/img/busking/2018-06-09-london-bridge-view.jpg" caption="The view from the pitch" %}

 ## The best performance & biggest tip